-- 1. Focal current and specific stresses (extraneous pressures, intrinsic health issues) applied to the individual present in many or all contexts; - 2.
+- 1. Focal current and specific stresses (extraneous pressures, intrinsic health issues) applied to the individual present in many or all contexts.
+The focal stimuli are those which attract the most attention from individuals (injury, divorce, debt, etc) or communities (such as a bombing, kidnap, environmental disaster, etc); - 2.
 Contextual all context-dependent stimuli, that is, those present in the background, and frame the situations that exacerbate the consequences of the focal stresses; - 3.
-Residual historical stresses whose after-effects continue into the current situation and affect https://dokuwiki.3dd.de/ Printed on 2025/04/29 22:36 the individual's well-being.
-This may include attitudes, beliefs and strong influences in the form of either people or experiences.

-Prospective Stresses - can reasonably be known, anticipated and expected prior to their occurrence.
+Residual historical stresses whose after-effects continue into the current situation and affect the individual's well-being.
+This may include attitudes, beliefs, and strong influences in the form of either people or experiences. - 4.
+Prospective Stresses can reasonably be known, anticipated, and expected prior to their occurrence.